prasanthlouis/Android-MYSQL-PHP-linker/README.md

 The autoincrement is a must, as it's used as a hashmap in the android implementation.

 The android app provides privacy to only add and read to the database.
-You can view all entries and modify them using the

-phpmyadmin on your localhost.
+You can view all entries and modify them using the phpmyadmin on your localhost.

+Modify all the php files provided here accordingly, which means path, variable names, etc.